-Today is only the first day of a weeklong trek.
+Today is the first day of a weeklong trek.
 I am hiking with a diverse group of fellow travelers, most of whom are significantly fitter and younger than I am.
 The early spring weather is agreeably cool during the day, but I know that when the sun goes down behind the mountain, the temperature will fall dramatically.

 Of all of China’s regions and provinces, Yunnan has always been my favorite.
 One of the most ethnically diverse and ecologically rich areas in all of Asia, sharing borders with Vietnam, Laos and Burma, Yunnan is a delight to the senses.
-But right now, I’m mostly sensing the onset of altitude sickness.
+But right now, I’m mostly sensing the incipient onset of altitude sickness.

 Later in the day we return to Lijiang, a UNESCO designated city about an hour’s drive from the mountain.
 The Old Town was once the center of culture for the Naxi people, but what little Naxi culture existed before has been overwhelmed by tourism.
 Souvenir shops and cafés dominate the narrow cobblestone streets.
-The town’s waterways are lined with music bars and discos advertise “cultural shows”, most of which feature bored young men playing guitar or kittenish women in minority costumes dancing semi-chastely to bad music.
+The town’s waterways are lined with music bars and discos advertising “cultural shows”, most of which feature bored young men playing guitar or kittenish women in minority costumes dancing semi-chastely to bad music.
 It is as if the Lijiang city leaders and the local tourism development board have a vision, and that vision is to transform this world heritage site into Yunnan’s answer to Branson, Missouri.

-Lijiang is also one of several towns and cities in China and across Asia that claim to be the inspiration for James Hilton’s 1933 novel Lost Horizon.
-Hilton’s book gave rise to the legend of Shangri La and it is for sale in almost every bookshop between Kunming and Kathmandu.
-While culturally speaking the tourist trap of Lijiang could not be further from a mystical mountain kingdom, the scenery of the surrounding area – deep forests, rocky gorges, snowcapped mountains – makes the idea less risible.
+Lijiang is also one of several towns and cities in China and across Asia which claim to be the inspiration for James Hilton’s 1933 novel Lost Horizon.
+Hilton’s book gave rise to the legend of Shangri-La and it is for sale in almost every bookshop between Kunming and Kathmandu.
+While culturally speaking the tourist trap of Lijiang could not be any further from a mystical mountain kingdom, the scenery of the surrounding area – deep forests, rocky gorges, snowcapped mountains – makes the idea less risible.
 Nearby is Tiger Leaping Gorge, a narrow canyon with walls rising thousands of feet from the riverbed to glaciated peaks above.
 The Jinsha river, a tributary of the Yangtze, rushes through the cool interior of the gorge with such force that it is considered unrunnable by white water rafters.

 This corner of Yunnan was first made famous in the 1920s by the writings of Austrian-American botanist and explorer Joseph Rock.
 Yunnan was a very different place back then.
 The terrain that took Rock and his porters days or weeks to cross can now be traveled in hours.
 At the same time, it’s hard to feel too sorry for him.
-While he endured bandits, bad roads, steep climbs and uncharted territory, he did so with a certain style.
+While Rock endured bandits, bad roads, steep climbs and uncharted territory, he did so with a certain style.
 His train of porters carried boxes of scientific equipment, bed linen, and even, it is rumored, a working phonograph player.

-Unfortunately, not all travelers come to Yunnan for the landscape.
+Not all travelers come to Yunnan for the landscape or history.
 Every mention to my Chinese male friends that I was heading to Yunnan elicited a leering response and not-so-thinly veiled references to the exotic willingness of Yunnan minority women to bed strangers.
 To say that my friends have only the flimsiest grasp on the culture and practices of Yunnan minorities is to be generous.
 Minority groups in China, 26 of which live in Yunnan, are treated by the Chinese state media — at best — as exotic and sensual primitives, and at worst as simpletons to be exploited.
 There has emerged in the past few years a lucrative business bringing men from China’s cities to Yunnan on multi-day “Bang a Minority” tours.

 At night I sit in one of the music bars in Old Town.
 The numbing effects of Beer Lao are a poor match for the thunderous techno being played on broken speakers.
 The historic district of Lijiang was almost completely destroyed in a 1996 earthquake.
-When it was rebuilt, most of the local residents found it more lucrative to rent their old dwellings to shop owners, and the result was the steady commercialization of the town center.
-Now Naxi culture exists as a performance and a trinket.
+When it was rebuilt, the local residents found it more lucrative to rent their old dwellings to shop owners, and the result was the steady commercialization of the town center.
+Naxi culture now exists as a performance and a trinket.
 It is a fate sadly shared by many of the “Old Towns” I have visited in China and Asia, but the process has been grossly accelerated in Lijiang over the past decade.
 As I finish my beer and watch a team of models dressed in Carlsberg beer uniforms wind their way sinuously through the crowd, it is easy to convince myself that it’s time to move on.

 Five hours drive north of Lijiang, we arrive in Napa.
 I am disappointed to learn that there will be no wine tastings and that this Napa refers, depending on the season, either to a beautiful lake adorned with migrating cranes or a large muddy flood plain covered in yak shit.
 It is the dry season and the lake has disappeared.
 Instead of cranes, yak-cattle hybrids shift lazily across the damp pasture.